-- They do not tolerate insincere people or any kind of shallow phoniness.
+- They do not tolerate insincere people or any shallow phoniness.

 Can INTPs and INTJs be friends?

-Yes, they can absolutely be friends.
-They have a lot in common, tend to value the same things and will see the world in a similar way.
-They will need to communicate to resolve grievances or misunderstandings which could be a problem as expressing feelings isn’t a strong suit for either of them.
+Yes, they can be friends.
+They have much in common, value the same things, and will see the world similarly.
+They will need to communicate to resolve grievances or misunderstandings, which could be problematic as expressing feelings isn’t a strong suit for either.

 4 Reasons why INTPs and INTJs might mesh well together

 - Imagine the rousing intellectual discussions they will have.
 They will both appreciate that there will always be something new to learn from one another.